livetrails/targetjs/README.md

 TargetJS addresses several common pain points in front-end development:

 1.  **Scattered State Management:** Many frameworks require separate libraries or complex patterns for state management.
-In TargetJS, state management is inherently handled through its core concept of unifying both methods and variables eliminating the need for direct state management.
+In TargetJS, state management is inherently handled throught its core concept of “targets,” which unify methods and variables, eliminating the need for explicit state management.
 2.  **Complexity of Asynchronous Operations:**  Traditional JavaScript often involves complex handling of asynchronous operations (Promises, callbacks, `async/await`).
-TargetJS addresses this by providing a structured synchronous execution avoiding asynchronous operations altogether.
+TargetJS addresses this by providing a delactive reactive targets and synchronous execution flow.
 3.  **Disjointed Development Workflow:**  Developers often juggle multiple tools and concepts (UI libraries, animation libraries, state managers, event handlers).
-TargetJS provides a unified solution simplifying the learning curve and development process.
+TargetJS provides a unified solution.
 4.  **Rigid Static Layer of HTML:** Many frameworks use HTML as the primary medium for generating the user interface.
 TargetJS makes JavaScript the primary driver, either by running directly or through a handful of HTML elements extended with superpowers.
 5.  **Boilerplate and Verbosity:** TargetJS aims to reduce boilerplate code.
 The code is compact and follows a predictable execution flow.
 Direct method calls are not allowed, and loops and conditional statements are rarely needed.
 6.  **Difficult Animation Control:**  TargetJS makes animations first-class citizens with fine-grained control.